apache/flink/docs/streaming_guide.md

 ------------

 Flink Streaming is an extension of the core Flink API for high-throughput, low-latency data stream processing.
-The system can connect to and process data streams from many data sources like Flume, Twitter, ZeroMQ and also from any user defined data source.
+The system can connect to and process data streams from many data sources like RabbitMQ, Flume, Twitter, ZeroMQ and also from any user defined data source.
 Data streams can be transformed and modified using high-level functions similar to the ones provided by the batch processing API.
 Flink Streaming provides native support for iterative stream processing.
 The processed data can be pushed to different output types.

 Flink Streaming API
 -----------

-The Streaming API is part of the *addons* Maven project.
+The Streaming API is currently part of the *addons* Maven project.
 All relevant classes are located in the *org.apache.flink.streaming* package.

 Add the following dependency to your `pom.xml` to use the Flink Streaming.